dell/jlt/README.md

 Defaults are: `k=None`, `method=SRHT-RFF`, `gamma=1.0`, and `random_seed=21`.
 Code is fully commented -- variables and helper functions are further defined within the PY file.

-The user can further edit the code to specify sampling with replacement (swr) or sampling without replacement (swor) for either faster or more accurate calculations, respectively.
-NOTE: swor is recommended when solving for inverse matrices with iterative solvers (e.g., compressed sensing).
+The user can further edit the code to specify sampling with replacement `swr` or sampling without replacement `swor` for either faster or more accurate calculations, respectively.
+NOTE: `swor` is recommended when solving for inverse matrices with iterative solvers (e.g., compressed sensing applications).

 ***